tamersp25/docs/docs/developer/engines/cognitive/biometrics/face-recognition/README.md

 ![](badge/UI/Yes/green)

 Face recognition engines can analyze human faces in media assets, and score them as to similarity with known faces.
+They expand upon the capabilities of [face detection](/developer/engines/cognitive/face-detection/) engines by identifying the individual whose face was detected in addition to specifying where in the image the face is located.

 ## Engine Manifest